 The Alfa Romeo 156 GTAm never reached production after appearing at the Bologna Motor Show in December 2002.
 It was built by Fiat Group's N Technology with a 3.2-litre engine bored to 3.5-litre with the power being pushed to 300 PS.
 The car also featured wider 19-inch tyres as well as N Technology's limited-slip differential.

 The 156 Sportswagon featuring a 3.5-litre V6 engine was unveiled at the Geneva Motor Show by the Italian-based firm Autodelta in 2004.
 It was fitted with Bilstein adjustable shock absorbers, 13-inch diameter Brembo front brakes, and Eibach springs.
 The car was also lighter, thanks to its composite engine bonnet.

 The high-performance 156 GTA 3.7 V6 was created by the London-based tuning firm Autodelta with a 3.8-litre engine.
 The car had the ability to reach a top speed of 310 kilometres per hour.

 First Series – 2002 Facelift

 This facelift featured many other upgrades such as electronic stability control, vehicle dynamic control, emergency brake assist decide, slip control, and an MSR (Motor Schleppmoment Regelung) with window airbags improving the model's passive safety.
-The previous 2.0 litre Twin Spark engine was replaced by a 2.0-litre JTS 165 PS gasoline direct injection engine adding more to low-end torque and power to the Alfa Romeo 156.
+The previous 2.0-litre Twin Spark engine was replaced by a 2.0-litre JTS 165 PS petrol direct-injection engine adding more low-end torque and power to the Alfa Romeo 156.

 Second Series – 2003 Facelift